Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 Ostomy operations such as ileostomy or colostomy may lead to inflammation of the colon.

-with ostomy operation, the stool leaves the body, not through the rectum, but an artificial opening in your abdomen connected to a bag.
+with ostomy operation, the stool leaves the body, not through the rectal canal, but an artificial opening in your abdomen connected to a bag.

-This leaves the rest of the colon and rectum empty from the stool.
+This leaves the rest of the colon and the anorectal canal empty from the stool.
 It is common to pass mucus only poop in patients with ostomy operation. either due to inflammation of the colon (diversion colitis) or due to mucus build-up inside the non-functioning colon.

 F- Eosinophilic Proctititis / Allergic colitis.

-Another cause of the mucus-only poop is the allergic inflammation of the colon or the rectum.
+Another cause of mucus-only poop is the allergic inflammation of the colon or the rectal canal.

 A condition called Eosinophilic proctocolitis is usually caused by milk or soy protein allergy. usually more common in children.

-Inflammed mucosa of the colon and the rectum leads to diarrhea, and mucus in stool.
+Inflammed mucosa of the colon and the rectal canal leads to diarrhea, and mucus in stool.

 This condition cal also presents later in the adolescent age (not restricted to early childhood).
 If the mucus only poop is associated with milk ingestion, seek medical help to diagnose the condition.